Academics Programs & Guidelines

 - All decisions will be finalized within 4 school days.

-Class Standing is determined by multiplying the final grade earned in each course completed by the credit(s) earned for the course, and then by the course weight.
+Weighted Overall GPA is determined by multiplying the final grade earned in each course completed by the credit(s) earned for the course, and then by the course weight.
 The results are added and the weighted average is determined.

-This determines the student’s class standing.
 Course weight is a factor predetermined for the course by the course’s level of difficulty.

 Final class standing will be determined at the end of the third marking period in the senior year.
 At this time, the Valedictorian, Salutatorian, and the rest of the top students will be named by the principal.